HomeSEOHow to Fix Inconsistent NAP Listings (and Why It's Serious)

 What if your business name contains special characters like apostrophes or hyphens?
 These create even more opportunities for inconsistency.
 “O’Brien’s Pub” might become “OBriens Pub,” “O’Briens Pub,” or “O Brien’s Pub” across different platforms.

-The solution isn’t just about choosing one version and sticking to it.
-It’s about understanding how different platforms handle business names and adapting thus while maintaining core consistency.
+The fix isn’t just about choosing one version and sticking to it.
+You need to understand how different platforms handle business names and adapt to each while keeping the core name consistent.

-Address inconsistencies are particularly insidious because they come in so many flavours.
-And unlike business names, where there might be some legitimate variation, your address should be rock-solid consistent.
+Address inconsistencies are especially insidious because they come in so many flavours.
+And unlike business names, where some legitimate variation exists, your address should be rock-solid consistent.
 Yet it rarely is.

 Consider these real examples I’ve encountered: